randi2kewl/randimiller.me/src/pages/pages/2019-09-04--recruiters/index.md

 I believe that technical tests are good for school and engagement with junior level developers to qualify that they have enough knowledge to be productive at work.

 For me personally, I have spent a decade now proving that I have the technical aptitude to get the job done.
 If that is in question then you can always look at my prior work, talk to a long list of references that I have and also look at open source work.
-In the last 10 years, I have done well over 10,000 hours of development.
+In the last 10 years, I have done well over 10,000 hours<sup>[1](#footnote-1)</sup> of development.
 No, I am not the best at knowledge retention but I have learned to teach or re-teach myself things at an extraordinary pace.

 If testing applicants is a _must_ for your position then please pass me up.
 You will waste both of our time.
 Feel free to ask questions about my skills but I will by no means take a timed test to prove anything to your or the employer.